taneron/GlobaLeaks/documentation/getting-started/glossary.rst

    Report
        The set of information submitted by reporting persons.

+   Reporting person
+       A person who submits a report.

    Whistleblower
        A reporting person who may be entitled to protection under the laws applicable in their country.
 Regardless of the legal framework, whistleblowers typically operate under significant stress and at personal risk.